Simranjeet7860/Daily-Diary/README.md

 :arrow_right: **Date : 30-AUGUST-2022**

-- Today we had a discussion with our mentor releted the values and we set the final table ,to make single final query.
-The final table that we have to make contain the feild of uasername,firstname,lastname,course name,id.
+- Payroll is the administration of financial records of employees' salaries, wages, bonuses, net pay, and deductions.
+- Today I explore selery component and payroll period

 :arrow_right: **Date : 31-AUGUST-2022**

+- we had a discussion with our mentor releted the values and we set the final table ,to make single final query.
+- The final table that we have to make contain the feild of uasername,firstname,lastname,course name,id.
 - We succesfilly make the query with the help of Satinder sir, and at last sir tell us to check the final output, is it was actually meet with our requirement.
-At that time it was correct but when we test it by adding more courses then it was not giving the update couse and update grade of user.
+- At that time it was correct but when we test it by adding more courses then it was not giving the update couse and update grade of user.

 :arrow_right: **Date : 01-SEPTEMBER-2022**